-- 1. Instructional Salary Costs - a) Certified Salaries & Benefits: teacher/school administration salaries and benefits. - b) Uncertified Salaries & Benefits: teacher assistants and office staff. - Substitute Teacher(s): costs for substitute teachers when teachers or teacher assistants are not in school. - 2.
-Supplies and Services Costs - a) Professional Development: staff training, conferences, and in-services. - b) Educational Supplies: materials and resources which students/teachers require for the educational program, such as textbooks, notebooks, CDs, DVDs, pens and pencils. - Educational Services: costs for educational or psychological assessments directly related to providing the educational program such as reading, math, I.Q., fine motor/gross motor skills. - Note: Counselling, treatment, therapy or psychiatric services are not to be included in this category as these are the responsibility of Alberta Health and Wellness, Alberta Solicitor General or the agency operating the institution. - d) Office Supplies: materials for the administration of the school program such as paper, pens, binders, files.
+- 1. Instructional Salary Costs - a) Certified Salaries & Benefits: teacher/school administration salaries and benefits. - b) Uncertified Salaries & Benefits: teacher assistants and office staff. - c) Substitute Teacher(s): costs for substitute teachers when teachers or teacher assistants are not in school. - 2.
+Supplies and Services Costs - a) Professional Development: staff training, conferences, and in-services. - b) Educational Supplies: materials and resources which students/teachers require for the educational program, such as textbooks, notebooks, CDs, DVDs, pens and pencils. - Educational Services: costs for educational or psychological assessments directly related to providing the educational programs. - Note: Counselling, treatment, therapy or psychiatric services are not to be included in this category as these are the responsibility of Alberta Health and Wellness, Alberta Solicitor General or the agency operating the institution. - d) Office Supplies: materials for the administration of the school program such as paper, pens, binders, files.